pwasiewicz/NCmdArgs/README.md

 # Release notes

+## Version 1.0.4.3
+* Default property for property can be set inside options class (f.e in ctor)

 ## Version 1.0.4.2
 * Long switch attribute for argument (f.e to override long name that is fetched from property name)